Windows 11 File History Not Working? All You Need to Know

 windows 11 backup options

 But to facilitate advanced settings, it’s more recommended to launch it through Control Pane > Large icons/small icons > File History.
-Alternatively, you could directly search for it in Windows search bar.
+Alternatively, you could directly search for it in the Windows search bar.

 control pane backup options